12 Information Technology Stocks Moving In Wednesday's After-Market Session

 Gainers

-Powerbridge Technologies (NASDAQ:PBTS) shares moved upwards by 6.71% to $2.7.
-Powerbridge Technologies's trading volume hit 18.4K shares by close, accounting for 33.18% of its average volume over the last 100 days.
-The company's market cap stands at $123.5 million.
+Exela Technologies (NASDAQ:XELA) stock increased by 4.65% to $0.49.
+This security traded at a volume of 57.9K shares come close, making up 1.29% of its average volume over the last 100 days.
+The company's market cap stands at $73.0 million.

-MoneyGram (NASDAQ:MGI) shares rose 5.13% to $5.94.
-Today's trading volume for this security ended up closing at 66.8K shares, which is 1.83 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $430.7 million.

 Losers

-Nortech Systems (NASDAQ:NSYS) shares decreased by 4.13% to $7.91.
-This security traded at a volume of 1.4K shares come close, making up 15.56% of its average volume over the last 100 days.
-The company's market cap stands at $21.0 million.
+Duos Technologies Group (NASDAQ:DUOT) shares fell 12.88% to $4.6.
+Duos Technologies Group's trading volume hit 23.7K shares by close, accounting for 92.08% of its average volume over the last 100 days.
+The company's market cap stands at $16.2 million.

 Posted-In: BZI-TFMAfter-Hours Center Movers Tech